PdM for Pharmaceutical & Biotech Industries

 HVAC Units, Steam Plants and support equipment and Chiller Plants are generally the most well-known assets to monitor in a Pharmaceutical facility, but criticality assessments must be done to determine any other equipment that could have dire consequences if it fails.

-Azima DLI implemented a vibration analysis program at a major pharmaceutical company in 2012.
+Azima implemented a vibration analysis program at a major pharmaceutical company in 2012.
 Since the program began, the plant is now operating at nearly 100% “green” availability of equipment.
 By using vibration for fault detection, bearings normally changed on a historical “PM” schedule that was changed based on vibration data saved the facility at least a week in downtime and personnel furloughs.

 Best PdM Technologies to Apply